inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/CONTRIBUTING.md

 #### License

-By contributing to this repository, you agree that your contributions will be licensed under the project's license.
+By contributing to this repository, you agree that your contributions will be licensed under MIT license.